Inside Gov. Emmanuel’s industrial 'revolution' in Akwa Ibom

 “Under the PFI programme, we can only blend NPK 20-10-10, whereas, we are blending 20-10-10, 15-15-15, 12-12-17 +2MgO and specialize blending for other customers in all the 36 states and Abuja.”

-The factory sources its raw materials like potash, urea, and sulphate from outside Akwa Ibom, but Mr Udo is hopeful that someday in the future he would source raw materials from within Akwa Ibom.
+The factory sources its raw materials like potash, urea, and sulphate from outside Akwa Ibom, but Mr Udo is hopeful that in the future he would source raw materials from within the state.

-But for the meantime, he said, the people of Akwa Ibom could take advantage of the factory by going into production of sacks.
+But in the meantime, he said, the people of the state could take advantage of the factory by going into production of sacks.

-“Just got bags worth N5.2 million from Lagos,” Mr Udo, who is from Akwa Ibom, said to the PREMIUM TIMES reporter while pointing at a pile of sacks at one corner of the factory.
+“Just got bags worth N5.2 million from Lagos,” Mr Udo told this reporter while pointing at a pile of sacks at one corner of the factory.
 “Those bags will be gone in the next two weeks.”

 The Chinese too are investing.